 I wonder if that boat will be bought one day, what will he point out then?
 We turn the street and walk along the busy street.
 Then there’s the fire hydrant, yep, we have to label that too.

 Our evening walks ends in our front yard where there’s a sports field.

-We’ve tried to changed the usual path a few times and it didn’t go so well.
+We’ve tried to change the usual path a few times and it didn’t go so well.
 One time, we eventually walked around a block just to see and Kyson wasn’t too fond of it.
 He circled us back on to the right “usual” path.

 Perhaps I’ll never know if I instilled the routine in him, but I know that Kyson loves our evening walks.
 Most days now, he has to tell his sister to come along.
 Teenagers I tell you, always so busy doing something it seems.
-She does have a soft spot for him so eventually she comes along if she’s not in the middle of doing something.
+She does have a soft spot for him so eventually, she comes along if she’s not in the middle of doing something.